 - Business and process disruption:

 A migration over to S/4HANA will typically require an organisation to move onto a new system entirely.
-This is a reimplementation – it is not just another upgrade.
-Making the change would cause a rewrite of existing processes and user familiarity, and likely create a need for retraining – and possibly increasing – IT departments.
+This is a reimplementation, not just another upgrade.
+Making the change would cause a rewrite of existing processes and user familiarity, and it would also likely create a need for retraining – and possibly increasing – IT departments.

 - Poor support for existing customisations: